WY-JAY7/WYJAY/README.md

-Expect  bugs, this is my first mod
+This mod does not work